MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-uv-change-points-fl.md

 ## [Stored](#tab/stored)

-For persistent usage, use the [`.create function`](../management/create-function.md) to add the code to a stored function.
+To store the function, see the [`.create function`](../management/create-function.md) to add the code to a stored function.
 Creating a function requires [database user permissions](../management/access-control/role-based-authorization.md).

 ### One time installation